LvChengbin/jaunty/README.md

 ## J.View

-The `J.View` is a built-in `Extension` of Jolin, it helps you to build the user interfaces easier. `J.View` provides some solutions for development, such as resource management, template, two-way binding, etc. It also can be combined with other extensions of Jolin such as [`J.Model`](#jmodel), `J.Language` and so on.
+The `J.View` is a built-in `Extension` of Jaunty, it helps you to build the user interfaces easier. `J.View` provides some solutions for development, such as resource management, template, two-way binding, etc. It also can be combined with other extensions of Jaunty such as [`J.Model`](#jmodel), `J.Language` and so on.

 ### Creating a J.View instance